timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 To prevent failure scenarios that persist beyond remediation, the topological placement and reachability of publication servers in the global Internet routing system need to be considered very carefully.
-Refer to Section 6 of [@!RFC7115] for discussion on a trade-off in placement of an RPKI repository in address space for which the repository's content is authoritative.
+Refer to [@!RFC7115, section 6] for discussion on a trade-off in placement of an RPKI repository in address space for which the repository's content is authoritative.